 Going out with a complete stranger hasn’t been the same since OkCupid, Tinder, Bumble and all the rest hit the scene.
 Before the era of dating apps, a blind date typically involved being matched up with another person based on the matchmaking skills of mutual friends, who likely had limited knowledge about what we might look for in a romantic partner.
 Not only were blind dates selected from a much smaller pool of people (most usual friends of friends), but also based only on a few broad parameters — such as two potential matches living in the same area, being the same age, or having a shared love of creating vision boards.

-Not only do online dating tools have access to a much wider number of possible matches, but they can also do more precise matching, based not on one or two shared traits but a far more forensic level of similarities.
+Not only do online dating apps have access to a much wider number of possible matches, but they can also do more precise matching, based not on one or two shared traits but a far more forensic level of similarities.

 Imagine if the world of healthcare could do something similar with patients.
 That’s not to suggest finding romantic dates by matching people based on both parties suffering from asthma, but rather applying that same level of deep matchmaking to help people find others who are going through shared medical experiences.